 Consideration of survey effort is an important factor when monitoring populations over successive years because it may influence detectability of the target species, and hence, overall variation in observed occupancy patterns.
-Failing to account for survey effort may result in survey bias (e.g., over- or underrepresent true occupancy), which can erroneously lead one to conclude that a population is stable when it is not, or vice-versa.
+Failing to account for survey effort may result in survey bias (e.g., over- or under-represent true occupancy), which can erroneously lead one to conclude that a population is stable when it is not, or vice-versa.

 Spotted owl survey effort consists of two elements: 1) the number of visits to a survey station at night or to a spotted owl territory during the day; and 2) the spatial area of survey coverage as represented by the number of unique locations where surveys occurred.
-Outside of avoiding unauthorized "take" of the species, surveys are used to locate spotted owls at historic sites, determine if any have changed location, and if there are any new territories.
+Outside of preventing "take," surveys are used to locate spotted owls at historic sites, determine if any have changed location, and if there are any new territories.
 Surveys associated with projects also overlap with owl territories that are regularly monitored.
 Night surveys offer a fallback method to locate birds that were not found in historically occupied areas during daytime site visits, which not only aids in tracking territory movements over time but may also help identify alternate nest/roost areas on the landscape.

-Over the past 18 years, night-survey effort varied with the number of THPs, road restoration projects, and other disturbance activities planned at least 3 years in advance (Figure 3).
-Notable low points in night-survey effort occurred both in 2003 and 2009.
-In 2003, there was a relatively small number of THPs being considered for harvest; and in 2009, the sudden downsizing of MRC due to the nation-wide recession reduced the overall ability of wildlife staff to maintain night and day surveys at previous levels.
-With the exception of 2009, the number of monitoring visits has been fairly consistent, even in years when night surveys were reduced (Figures 3 and 4).
+Over the past 21 years, night-survey effort varied with the number of THPs, road restoration projects, and other disturbance activities planned at least 3 years in advance (Figure 3).
+A notable low point in survey effort occurred in 2009 due to the sudden downsizing of MRC due to the nation-wide recession which reduced the overall ability of wildlife staff to maintain night and day surveys at previous levels (Figures 3 and 4).

 Monitoring is primarily associated with daytime site visits to known territories.
 Over time, however, it was found that balancing day visits with night surveys can improve owl detection, particularly for owls that have moved.
-Night surveys provide greater area-wide acoustic survey coverage at a time when owls are generally more responsive, while day surveys provide fine-scale information on site use (e.g. roost/nest sites, whitewash, pellets, etc.) and owl identity (via band resights).
+Night surveys provide greater area-wide acoustic survey coverage at a time when owls are generally more responsive, while day surveys provide fine-scale information on site use (e.g., roost/nest sites, whitewash, pellets, etc.) and owl identity (via band resights).